OpenDiablo2/OpenDiablo2/README.md

 expansion via the official Blizzard Diablo2 installers using the default file paths.
 If you are not on Windows, or have installed the game in a different location, the base path may have to be adjusted.

+## Roadmap

+There is an in-progress [project roadmap](https://docs.google.com/document/d/156sWiuk-XBfomVxZ3MD-ijxnwM1X66KTHo2AcWIy8bE/edit?usp=sharing), which will be updated over time with new requirements.

 ## Screenshots

 ![Main Menu](docs/MainMenuSS.png)